Conditional graph entropy as an alternating minimization problem: Convex corners

 which follows immediately from $\phir = \phia \circ A$ and the monotonicity of $\phia$: if $\ab \leq A(\rb)$, then

-\end{proof} \begin{remark} We make some comments regarding the a-problem. \begin{itemize} \item Note that $\Ka$ depends only on $\Jc$ (or the graph) and the conditional distributions of $Y \, | \, X=x$ (but not on the distribution of $X$).
-In the unconditioned case $\Ka$ is the vertex-packing polytope of the graph: the convex hull of the indicator functions of the independent sets.
-In general, $\Ka$ is not necessarily a polytope, it may be a more complicated convex set with ``curvy'' boundary. \item It is easy to see that $\phia$ is a strictly convex function over $(0,1]^\Xc$.
+with equality when $\ab = A(\rb) \in \Ka$. \end{proof} \begin{remark} We make some comments regarding the a-problem. \begin{itemize} \item Note that $\Ka$ depends only on $\Jc$ (or the graph) and the conditional distributions of $Y \, | \, X=x$ (but not on the distribution of $X$).
+In the unconditioned case $\Ka$ is the vertex packing polytope $\VP(G)$ of the graph: the convex hull of the indicator functions of the independent sets.
+In general, $\Ka$ is not necessarily a polytope, it may be a more complicated convex set with ``curvy'' boundary.
+For an example, see Figure \ref{fig:ex_or} in Section \ref{sec:ex}. \item It is easy to see that $\phia$ is a strictly convex function over $(0,1]^\Xc$.
 Consequently, the a-problem always has a unique minimum point. \item Note that the dimension of the a-problem is usually much smaller than that of the q-problem or the r-problem.
-However, the domain is not a polytope in this case and the complexity of the a-problem is, in some sense, hidden in the definition of the domain. \item It may be interesting to study the antiblocker $\Ka^\ast$.
-A description of $\Ka^\ast$ may lead to a new way to express conditional graph entropy (i.e., a potential dual problem). \end{itemize} \end{remark}
+However, the domain is not a polytope in this case and the complexity of the a-problem is, in some sense, hidden in the definition of the domain. \end{itemize} \end{remark}